 The app then uses Phone Number Verifier web service to send user input to your server.
 The web service is supposed to send an activation code to the phone number the user has entered.
 When the web service response is successful, the registration wizard switches to Page 2

 On the second page, the user is expected to enter the activation or PIN code sent to him in Step 1.
-It is possible to allow the app access incoming SMS and attempt to read the incoming code and fill it in automatically, to save the user some typing, but this feature can also be disabled if privacy is of a concern.
+For Android devices it is possible to fill in the PIN code automatically from the incoming SMS if the SMS is in proper format.

 When Step 2 is submitted, the app uses the hard-coded cloud ID as cloud ID input parameter, contents of the text field in Wizard Step 1 as username and contents of the text field in Wizard Step 2 as password.